2600hz/kazoo/doc/engineering/coding_standards.md

     * The use of plural to singular.
 For example, `process_accounts` calls to `process_account` for each account.
     * The use of `maybe_X` executing `X` if a condition is met.
 For example, `maybe_process_accounts` calls to `process_accounts` if there are accounts present in the system.
 * Never introduce a single letter variable.
   * It is marginally acceptable to use a single letter in “inner” scope variables but they should match the first letter of a fully named variable they are shadowing.
-For example, in the predicate function it is ok to use `A` to represent `Account` if the `Account` variable is used outside the predicate.
+For example, in the predicate function it is OK to use `A` to represent `Account` if the `Account` variable is used outside the predicate.
 * Do not chain functions
   * Do not call the next function of a sequence of functions from the previous function.
   * If you need to chain functions together to make a sequence fold over a list of functions.